thoughtfulbiometrics/thoughtfulbiometrics.github.io/_posts/2021-11-27-thoughtful-biometrics.md

 This is a 4 day virtual virtual event.

-It is on Monday, Wednesday and Friday, and the following Wednesday - Exact Dates TBD.
+It is on Monday, Wednesday and Friday, and the following Wednesday - 11, 13, 15, and 20 July 2022.
 Each day will begin at 9am PST to 1pm PST / Noon EST to 5 EST.

 We are looking for sponsors who want to support this kind of dialogue.